New Repertory Theatre is currently seeking applicants for the following positions:

 New Repertory Theatre offers Internship opportunities in the following areas:

 Box Office Interns will participate in the day-to-day operation of the Box Office.
-Interns will be trained on the Box Office ticketing system: Choice Ticketing, and they will sell tickets to customers over the phone and in person at the Box Office window.
+Interns will be trained on the Box Office ticketing system: OvationTix, and they will sell tickets to customers over the phone and in person at the Box Office window.
 Other duties may include filing, helping with paperwork, setting up will call tickets, helping with subscription renewals, ushering, and other activities as needed.
 There are many shifts available for Box Office interns in the afternoons, evenings, and on weekends.

 Front of House Interns will help with the coordination of ushers, concessions, and House Management and will help keep our Front of House environmentally and ‘Green’ friendly.
 Some Front of House work can be done during the afternoon, but a commitment to evenings and weekends is a must for Front of House Interns.
 Both Box Office and Front of House interns are an important part of our customer service team, which is not only ‘the face’ of New Rep that patrons see, but also the part of New Rep that makes the patrons feel like they are a part of the New Rep family.
 Box Office and Front of House internships are usually combined.